slowernews/archi-project/README.md

 ---
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br /><span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">Archi-project</span> by Enio Ferreira is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.

-[^1]: The biggest "smell" in any organizational system is *empty folders*
-[^2]: E.g. doesn't make sense to add extra XREF complexity when you are working alone in a micro project.
+[^1]: The biggest "smell" in any organizational system is *empty folders*.
+E.g. doesn't make sense to add extra XREF complexity when you are working alone in a micro project.
 Some offices still do it..